-Our acupuncture courses are accessible for all and students come to study with us from a wide variety of backgrounds, ages, ethnicity and ability.
+Our BSc in acupuncture course is accessible for all and students come to study with us from a wide variety of backgrounds, ages, ethnicity and ability.
 You can apply to us with a variety of qualifications, and the majority of our students are mature people applying to us with life and work experience.
 You may already have a degree and/or practitioner qualification in another field.
 We also welcome further education leavers studying acupuncture as a first career.
 If you have started your studies at another College or University but not completed – or would like to transfer- you are welcome to apply to complete your training with us.

 We welcome applicants from the EU/EAA but are unable to accept non EU/EAA students due to visa restrictions.

 You will apply directly to the College via our online application system.
 If your application is successful you will be invited for an interview here at the College.
 We encourage all our acupuncture course applicants to have visited the College prior to application by attending one of our introductory events, an informal visit or have attended one of our online presentation and Q&A events in order to be well informed of the course and what is involved.

 Entry requirements for our BSc (Hons) in Acupuncture

 Applicants can apply on the basis of qualifications or work/life experience.
 If you are applying straight from school or college you will need to have attained 260 A Level tariff points.

 Our courses are fully accredited and validated, ensuring your entry to the profession once you have qualified.

 Professional Membership with the British Acupuncture Council (BAcC)